 VI.
-And be it enacted, That it shall be lawful for each Board of Notaries to establish Common Fund a common fund, which shall not exceed however the expenses established and approved of as necessary at any general meeting, and apportioned among the several Notaries of the district; and in order to assist in forming the said fund and to meet the expenses of each Board, there shall be paid in each year by each practising Notary, to the Treasurer of the Board for his district within one month after the appointment of the said Treasurer, a fixed contribution of ten shillings currency, for the recovery of which, Contribution axed. in default of payment, the Syndic may bring an action before any Court having jurisdiction to that amount; and any Notary who shall refuse or neglect to pay his contribution, shall be liable to be censured, reprimanded, or called to order, or to be suspended from the exercise of his functions until he shall have discharged the said debt, the whole according to circumstances and after the notices prescribed and given by the Board; and if the Board shall think proper to suspend any Notary for contravening the provisions of this section, such Board shall add to its number any other Notaries within its jurisdiction as prescribed by the third section of this Act; the fixed contribution shall not prevent any Board of Notaries from submitting to the vote of the general tion.
+And be it enacted, That it shall be lawful for each Board of Notaries to establish a common fund, which shall not exceed however the expenses established and approved of as necessary at any general meeting, and apportioned among the several Notaries of the district; and in order to assist in forming the said fund and to meet the expenses of each Board, there shall be paid in each year by each practising Notary, to the Treasurer of the Board for his district within one month after the appointment of the said Treasurer, a fixed contribution of ten shillings currency, for the recovery of which, in default of payment, the Syndic may bring an action before any Court having jurisdiction to that amount; and any Notary who shall refuse or neglect to pay his contribution, shall be liable to be censured, reprimanded, or called to order, or to be suspended from the exercise of his functions until he shall have discharged the said debt, the whole according to circumstances and after the notices prescribed and given by the Board; and if the Board shall think proper to suspend any Notary for contravening the provisions of this section, such Board shall add to its number any other Notaries within its jurisdiction as prescribed by the third section of this Act; the fixed contribution shall not prevent any Board of Notaries from submitting to the vote of the general and annual meeting of the Notaries an additional contribution to meet the expected or unforeseen expenses during the year, which contribution shall be paid by each Notary, in the same manner and under the same penalties as the fixed contribution; and a statement of the receipts and expenditure of each Board of Notaries shall be submitted in each year to the Board by the Treasurer thereof.